Logo

 8. Painting the exterior

-Adding a fresh coat of paint to your home’s exterior is a great way to increase your curb appeal.
-But it’s not the same as painting the walls.
+Adding a fresh coat of paint to your home’s exterior is a great way to increase your curb appeal, but it’s not the same as painting the walls.
 Exterior home painting means also dealing with trim, soffits, rake boards, and sometimes siding.
 “Don’t paint your house yourself unless you have the time, tools, skills, and stamina to do the work,” says home improvement expert Don Vanderhort.
 “Depending on the size and height of your house and the condition of the existing siding, preparing and painting a house on your own can be a tedious, difficult job.”

 9. Removing walls